MOJUDrinks/moju-ae-challenge/README.md

 products across several customers.
 Descriptions of the meanings of the columns and tables already present are in stored in the _usual place_.

+This challenge is designed to be _possible_ within 1 hr, and please **do not spend more than 2 hrs on it**.

 ## What do I need to do?

 We'd like you to complete a short analytics engineering challenge.
 That